edubart/nelua-lang/docs/pages/libraries.md

 The string record defined in the compiler sources.

-New strings always have the `data` buffer null terminate by default to have more comparability with C APIs.
+New strings always have the `data` buffer null terminated by default to have more comparability with C APIs.
-The `data` buffer is 0-indexed unlikely the string APIs.
+The `data` buffer is 0-indexed (unlike string APIs).
 ### string.create

 ```nelua